ADHD, ADD (ATTENTION DEFICIT HYPERACTIVITY DISORDER)

 – A handful of raw soaked in water overnight walnuts with one of the meals.

-– Omega 3 fish oil (HealthAid makes excellent omega 3 fish oil as it is molecularly distilled and therefore perfectly free from mercury and other contaminants >): 1000 mg 2 times a day with meals.
-I recommand this one also because it is high in both EPA and DHA (DHA omega 3 is more important in improving brain function while EPA in coping with inflammation).
+– Omega 3 fish oil (should be molecularly distilled and therefore free from mercury and other contaminants >): 1000 mg 2 times a day with meals.
+I recommend this one also because it is high in both EPA and DHA (DHA omega 3 is more important in improving brain function while EPA in coping with inflammation).
 Research has confirmed that omega-3 fatty acids can improve the symptoms of ADHD more effectively than drugs.

-If you don’t want to use a molecularly distilled omega 3 fish oil (such as the mentioned above one by HealthAid) it’s much better to use high in DHA omega 3 oil from algae and not from fish as unlike fish oils, the algae-derived omega 3, is free from toxins that may be present in some low quality fish oils.
+If you don’t want to use a molecularly distilled omega 3 fish oil it’s much better to use high in DHA omega 3 oil from algae and not from fish as unlike fish oils, the algae-derived omega 3, is free from toxins that may be present in some low-quality fish oils.

 In case you prefer to avoid swallowing gelatine capsule pierce or cut the omega 3 capsule and squeeze it into a meal or liquid.

 A child over the age of seven with ADHD can take about 200 to 500 mg of DHA found in omega 3 oil.
 Try to compare the content of DHA of different omega 3 brands and choose as high in DHA as possible.

 – Avoid sugar, high fructose/glucose syrup, processed foods, no dairy, no oils, margarines, and trans-fats, no chocolate, cola drinks nor anything with caffeine.